Jessica264365/Simple-Day-Planner/README.md

 ### Prerequisites

-Be familier with some JavaScript.
+Be familier with the [jQuery](https://api.jquery.com/) and [Moment.js](https://momentjs.com/docs/) documentation.

 ### Installation

 1. Clone the repository

-   git@github.<span></span>com:Jessica264365/JavaScript-Code-Quiz.git
+   Quiz
+   git@github.<span></span>com:Jessica264365/Simple-Day-Planner.git

 ## License

-None
+MIT License

 ## Roadmap

 This project does not currently have an open issues.
-Please check the [issues](https://github.com/Jessica264365/JavaScript-Code-Quiz/issues) page on GitHub for any updates.
+Please check the [issues](https://github.com/Jessica264365/Simple-Day-Planner/issues) page on GitHub for any updates.

 ## Contribute